indilib/docs/getting-started/README.md

 http://localhost:8624
 ```

+## INDI Development VirtualBox Machine

+For detailed information on the INDI Development VirtualBox Machine, including configuration, download instructions, and a tutorial, please refer to the [INDI Development VM](/getting-started/indi-development-vm/) page.

 ## INDI Clients

 INDI clients are applications that connect to the INDI server, discover devices, and control device properties.
 There are several INDI clients available: